ergoplatform/ergodocs/docs/dev/anatomy/transactions/chained.md

 # Executing a Chained Transaction

-A chained transaction allows for the sequential use of outputs from off-chain transactions.
-This guide elaborates on how to submit a chained transaction on Ergo.
-The basic method illustrated here is derived from the [ergpy examples](https://github.com/mgpai22/ergpy/tree/main/examples).
-Additional guidance on using the [Transaction Group framework](https://github.com/GetBlok-io/Subpooling#frameworks--abstractions) for managing extensive interlinked transactions is available from GetBlok.
+Chained transactions allow for the sequential use of outputs from off-chain transactions.
+This guide will walk you through the process of submitting a chained transaction on Ergo.
+The basic method demonstrated here is based on the [ergpy examples](https://github.com/mgpai22/ergpy/tree/main/examples).
+For managing extensive interlinked transactions, you can refer to the [Transaction Group framework](https://github.com/GetBlok-io/Subpooling#frameworks--abstractions) provided by GetBlok.

 ## Establish a Blockchain Connection